-One of the most recent additions to the balanced delivery of new homes to the north of Banbury is the applicant's own first phase proposals, for 67 dwellings immediately to the south of the application site.
+One of the most recent additions to the balanced delivery of new homes to the north of Banbury is the applicant's own first phase proposals, for 78 dwellings immediately to the south of the application site.
 This submission now comprises the second phase of this development.
 Set in this context the application proposal comprises the construction of a mixture of new homes at the site including a range of smaller dwellings, bungalows and family properties intended to help meet the needs of all sectors of the community.
-Of the maximum 117 dwellings proposed 36 of them (30%) will be affordable in tenure.
+Of the maximum 114 dwellings proposed 35 of them (just above 30%) will be affordable in tenure.

-Once again, the proposal will facilitate the delivery of a vital supply of new homes that will contribute towards Cherwell's deficient housing land supply, one which the applicant calculates as being approximately 4 years and one which is expected to deteriorate further into 2024.
-This would be some way short of the Government's requirement of a minimum 5-year supply.
+Once again, the proposal will facilitate the delivery of a vital supply of new homes that will contribute towards Cherwell's deficient housing land supply, one which the applicant calculates as being approximately 3 years and one which is expected to deteriorate further into 2024.
+This would be some way short of the Government's requirement of a minimum 5-year supply (A 4 year requirement in the context of the district).
 It is this deficient supply position, allied with clear recognition by the Council in approving the first phase of development that our client's land represents an appropriate location to help meet these needs, that justifies the swift delivery of the second phase of the scheme.

 Accordingly, in considering this submission and bearing in mind the continued deficit of new homes allied with the almost identical physical characteristics of the site to the first phase land the Council's conclusions in respect of our client's Phase 1 application are relevant.
-This parallel is strengthened when the amendments made to this updated proposal are considered, changes made following a review of officer comments presented in respect of the recently withdrawn larger initial Phase 2 scheme.